Dimm-ddr/loudlyproud/content/ru/books/young-mungo-2acb2a4f.md

   short_book_description: Growing up in a housing estate in Glasgow, Mungo and James are born under different stars--Mungo a Protestant and James a Catholic--and they should be sworn enemies if they're to be seen as men at...
   tags:
     - American literature
-    - Children of alcoholics
-    - First loves
     - Gay fiction
-    - Glasgow
     - James
     - LGBTQ+
     - Mungo
     - Scotland
     - Working class families
     - contemporary
+    - family
     - fiction
     - friendship
     - gay teenagers
     - historical fiction
     - literary fiction
+    - love in adolescence
+    - mental illness
     - novels
     - queer
     - romance